lyngner/math_visuals/infra/static-site/README.md

    `[{"id":"perlesnor","slug":"perlesnor","name":"Perlesnor"}, ...]`.
 The
    `/sortering/eksempel1` request should return a `200 OK` from the S3 origin.

+### Troubleshooting: empty example lists

+If the API returns data in CloudWatch but the frontend still shows an empty examples list, double-check that the `/api/*` behaviour forwards query strings to the API origin.
+In the CloudFront console, open **Behaviors**, select `/api/*`, and set **Origin request policy** to **Managed-AllViewer** (or another policy that forwards all query parameters).
+Save the change and wait a couple of minutes for the distribution to propagate before retrying the page.

 The outputs `ExamplesAllowedOriginsParameterName` and `SvgAllowedOriginsParameterName` mirror the shared stack so that deployment pipelines can retrieve the allow-list parameter names alongside the CloudFront